 Problem: What sleep schedule?
 Your teenager could be awake or asleep at any given hour.

 Solution: Make sure kids get the sleep they need to support their health: at least 10 hours for school-age children and nine to 10 hours for teenagers.
-Teens are biologically programmed to stay up late, so it’s OK if their summer hours slide a bit.
+Teens sometimes feel like they are biologically programmed to stay up late, so it’s OK if their summer hours slide a bit.
 But in the weeks before school starts, set the alarm clock earlier each day to ensure they’re well-rested for their first day.

 Problem: Protecting kids from the harmful rays of the sun.